bheesham/52-clojure/README.md

 52-Clojure
 ==========

-My attempt at competing 52 projects in Clojure.
+My attempt at completing 52 projects in Clojure.